Strobesstrobes

 Wireless penetration testing is an authorized assessment of Wi-Fi networks and the clients that use them, aimed at finding weaknesses an attacker could exploit from radio range.
 That includes the encryption protecting each SSID, the strength of pre-shared keys, the configuration of enterprise 802.1X, and whether users can be lured onto rogue access points.

 Unlike a wired test, range is the scope.
-A tester maps which of your networks are reachable from public areas, identifies guest and corporate SSID separation, and checks whether a foothold on Wi-Fi grants access to the internal network or stays sandboxed.
+A tester maps which networks are reachable from public areas, checks guest and corporate SSID separation, and confirms whether a wireless foothold reaches the internal network or stays sandboxed.
 The deliverable is usually a mix of crackable keys, missing client protections, and segmentation gaps.

 What hardware and tools do you need?

 The one piece of special hardware is a wireless adapter that supports monitor mode and packet injection, such as chipsets based on the Atheros AR9271 or Realtek RTL8812AU.
-Everything else is software, and Kali or a similar distro ships most of it.
+Everything else is software that ships with Kali: the aircrack-ng suite (airmon-ng, airodump-ng, aireplay-ng, aircrack-ng), hcxdumptool and hcxtools for PMKID capture and format conversion, hashcat for GPU cracking, Kismet for passive discovery, and eaphammer or hostapd-wpe for enterprise rogue-AP work.

-Put the adapter in monitor mode with airmon-ng start wlan0, then survey with airodump-ng wlan0mon to list every BSSID, channel, encryption type, and connected client in range.
+Put the adapter in monitor mode, killing interfering processes first, then survey to list every BSSID, channel, encryption type, and connected client in range.

 How do you attack WPA2-PSK networks?